-Published by The Bodley Head 4th November 2021
+Published by The Bodley Head, 1 October 2026

 “Jerry White is one of London’s best historians…and in this enveloping book he tries to scrape away the myths that have obscured our view of the Second World War and reintroduce us to what life in the city between 1939 and 1945 was actually like” - Andrew Holgate, Sunday Times